Anita, Achiever (3), formerly in a 30-year relationship with Donald, Peacemaker (9)

 The Theory: Achiever (3) with Peacemaker (9)

-Peacemaker (9)s bring support, acceptance, encouragement and a sense of pride and appreciation in their Achiever (3) partner’s accomplishments.
-Because Peacemaker (9)s are less image conscious and not as insecure about the opinion of others, they offer the Achiever (3) a firm base from which to jump.
-The Achiever (3) correctly senses the Peacemaker (9) will support them through thick and thin, and this emboldens the Achiever (3) to want to pursue great things.
-They are a steady, unwavering cheerleader giving the Achiever (3) confidence which allows them to focus on exploring their own potential and becoming the “best” at whatever category they are focusing on.
-Peacemaker (9) enjoys the simple things in life and can help remind their Achiever (3) to slow down and smell the roses.
+Peacemaker (9)s bring support, acceptance, encouragement and an unflappable sense of calm.
+Because they are less image-conscious and less concerned about the opinion of others, they offer the Achiever (3) a firm base from which to jump.
+The Achiever (3) correctly senses the Peacemaker (9) will support them through thick and thin, and this gives the Achiever (3) greater self-confidence to pursue their goals.
+Peacemaker (9)a enjoy the simple things in life and can help remind their Achiever (3) to slow down and smell the roses.
+Achiever (3)s like to be admired, and the Peacemaker (9) finds it easy to appreciate their Achiever (3).

-To the dynamic, Achiever (3)s help to wake the Peacemaker (9) up to all that life has to offer.
-Achiever (3)s bring a high energy, drive, ambition and a fast-paced, “can do” attitude that helps motivate and focus the Peacemaker.
+In return, Achiever (3)s help the Peacemaker (9) to wake up to all that life has to offer.
+Achiever (3)s bring a high energy, drive, ambition and a fast-paced, “can do” attitude that helps motivate and focus the Peacemaker (9).
 With their Achiever (3) at their side, Peacemaker (9)s may stretch themselves to try new things, go places they haven’t been and to break out of their comfortable routine.
 They sparkle in the face of their new experiences and enjoy a broader worldview.

 The Kundalini Yoga connection: